Tommytriet/SEGE/README.md

-# SEGE
+# POLYP SEGEMENTATION
-using Unet for segementation
+Using Unet for POLYP SEGEMENTATION.
+Use this file in kaggle